kkawesum/e6_data/API_endpoints.md

 - `200 Request OK`: The records were fetched successfully

-### `GET /blog`
+### 2 `GET /blog`

-Returns a paginated list of all blog posts along with search functionality (intended onlyfor authorized users).
+Returns a list of all blog posts along with search functionality (intended onlyfor authorized users).

 ### Response